jnguyen1098/wait-and-c/README.md

 # Wait and C

-This is my attempt to make a really limited but functional garbage collector for C. Every call to an allocation function (`malloc`, `calloc`, `realloc`) gets intercepted and recorded in an array of addresses.
+This is my attempt to make a really limited garbage collector for C. Every call to an allocation function (`malloc`, `calloc`, `realloc`) gets intercepted and recorded in an array of addresses.
 At program termination, each address in this stack is freed.
+You can also manually release all memory at once.
 I had a lot of fun abusing the C preprocessor in making this. _Enjoy!_

 Installation is very seamless: you just have to add and `#include` a new `.h` file to your project—nothing else.
 All of your existing `free()` calls are removed, so this can even help fix broken projects with corrupted `free()`s.